mjeffe/round-robin-files/README.md

 ## Usage

+`rrout` reads records from an input file (or stdin) and distributes them (in round robin order) to multiple output files.

+`rrin` reads one record at a time from multiple input files (in round robin order) and writes the combined output to stdout.

 I use these utilities in shell scripts, reading and writing to named pipes.
 This allows me to set up parallel pipelines on some particularly slow process.
 Here is a generic example (with error checking or other production necessary